Chart Color Schemes

 Mitchell Park displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

-Mitchell Park's dwellings, as per the latest Census, consisted of 54.5% houses and 45.4% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Adelaide metro's 70.8% houses and 29.2% other dwellings.
+Mitchell Park's housing structure, as per the latest Census, consisted of 54.5% houses and 45.4% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Adelaide metro's 70.8% houses and 29.2% other dwellings.
 Home ownership in Mitchell Park stood at 22.1%, with mortgaged dwellings at 26.4% and rented ones at 51.5%.
 The median monthly mortgage repayment was $1,582, lower than Adelaide metro's $1,700.
 Median weekly rent in Mitchell Park was $278, compared to Adelaide metro's $330.
-Nationally, Mitchell Park's mortgage repayments were below the average of $1,863, and rents were substantially lower than the national figure of $375.
+Nationally, Mitchell Park's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing